dsanson/vim-pandoc/README.markdown

 my own use.
 I don't really know what I am doing, so use at your own risk!

-I need to write real vim-style documentation.
+I need to convert this documentation into a vim help file (someone want to write a vim-help writer module for pandoc?)
 For now, the documentation is here, and in the heavily commented ftplugin/pandoc.vim file.
 I encourage you to read through that file before using this plugin.